lasarobotics/PurpleLib/README.md

 }
 ```

-# Releasing
+## Releasing
 * Create a release in GitHub.
-Jitpack does the rest.
+JitPack does the rest.